-Of course, the best thing to do is to make sure you are ready for a dog in the first place.
+Of course, the best thing to do is to make sure you’re ready for a dog in the first place.
 A great way to find out if you’re prepared is to just foster a dog first and see what you can handle.
-Fosters are always needed to help care for dogs while they look for their forever homes.
+Shelters and rescues need fosters to help care for dogs while they look for their forever homes.

 - Going potty inside